flaturtha/CharlieChan/_short-stories/three-guess.md

 "You told him --- ?"

 "I didn't tell him anything.
-I came out of the bedroom and told him that Mr. Dug- gin was still sleeping.
+I came out of the bedroom and told him that Mr. Duggin was still sleeping.
 Then I asked him for your address.
 Maybe he still thinks that Harry is asleep.
 Or maybe he's found out already and the police are in on the case."

 She looked at the ceiling and then she looked at the floor and then she looked at Frey and said, "Now let me understand this.
 You say that I murdered Harry.
 You want me to sign a confession."